hoilamc/mancala/README.md

 # Mancala
 A simple game play of Mancala.
-You can play with the code.
+You can play with a computer player.

 ## How to play
 1. Make sure you have python3 installed.